Mzimba District

-Mzimba is a district in the Northern Region of Malawi.
+Mzimba (formerly Kathibi, original Chitumbuka name) is a district in the Northern Region of Malawi.
 The capital is Mzimba and the biggest town is Mzuzu, which is also the administrative headquarters of the Northern Region.
 The district covers an area of 10,473 km^{2} and has a population of 1,017,701 (2023).
 It is the largest district in Malawi.
 The district is inhabited by Tumbuka people.
 Chitumbuka is the predominant language spoken in the district.

 Geography

 The district's diverse landscape features the Viphya Mountains that stretch across its southern and eastern regions, while the central area is occupied by the Mzimba Plain.
 The South Rukuru River and its tributaries flow through the plain, draining into the nearby basin.
 The district's western border shares a boundary with Zambia, marked by a low divide separating the South Rukuru basin from the Luangwa River basin.

 Government

 Since 2009, there are twelve National Assembly constituencies in Mzimba: